People’s Energy launched in 2017 but ceased trading in September 2021.

-People’s Energy says that its tariffs are among the lowest for households.
+People’s Energy had said that its tariffs were among the lowest for households.

 In December 2020, all People's Energy customers were hit by a data breach, although no financial details for domestic customers were accessed by the hackers.
 Scroll to the bottom of the page for more on this.

-Read on to find out how People’s Energy matches up to more established energy firms.
+Read on to find out how People’s Energy matched up to more established energy firms.

 People’s Energy came fourth out of 25 energy companies rated by 7,460 members of the public in the annual Which? energy companies satisfaction survey – the broadest independent view of energy companies available.

 Very easy to deal with.
 All issues sorted within a suitable timeframe.

 The graphic below shows the score breakdown for People’s Energy in our latest survey.
 Scroll down to read our verdict on the firm, and to find out more about its prices.

 People’s Energy is a relative newcomer to the market, making it into our survey for the second time this year.
 Feedback from customers revealed that they’re impressed, especially with the accuracy of its bills.